marcorivera24/Power-BI-Project-Bakery-Sales-Analysis/README.md

 # Bakery Sales Dashboard (Power BI)

-A beginner-friendly Power BI dashboard built with semi-realistic bakery sales data to demonstrate best practices in data modeling, DAX measures, and report design.
+A Power BI dashboard built with semi-realistic bakery sales data to demonstrate best practices in data modeling, DAX measures, and report design.

 ## Overview
 This project analyzes bakery sales performance across time, products, stores, and employees.
 The dataset is structured like real transactional systems using a **Sales Orders (header)** table and a **Sales Order Lines (line items)** table, then merged to form a clean **Sales fact table** for a proper **star schema** model.